Hmm, how to write about me? I’m a rather shy stay in the background person. Nevertheless, the author’s world calls for bios.

 The short version:

-Rose Anderson is multi-published award-winning author and dilettante who loves great conversation and discovering interesting things to weave into stories.
+Known for crafting characters that stay with you long after the last page has turned, Rose Anderson is a multi-published award-winning author and dilettante who loves great conversation and delights in interesting things to weave into stories.
+Rose also writes across genres under the pen name Madeline Archer.
 She lives with her family and small menagerie amid oak groves and prairie in the rolling glacial hills of the upper Midwest.

 The long version: